btselem/nibal/en.md

 {.meta}
 [](svg/#warehouse_bureij2.svg/-14.33,5.34,54.39/+nibal_xray)
 [](bg:blank)
-Nibal was badly injured but managed to call for help among the ruins.
-She was taken to the hospital and neighbors took care of Rita.
+Badly injured, Nibal managed to call for help among the ruins.
+She was taken to the hospital and neighbors took Rita.

 {.testimony typewriter}
 [](svg/#warehouse_bureij2.svg/-2.54,1.18,8.59/+nibal_xray)
 [](bg:blank)

-I woke up in the hospital and found myself without hands.
+I woke up in the hospital and found my hands gone.

 {.meta}
 [](svg/#warehouse_bureij2.svg/-1.59,0.55,5.23/+nibal_xray)
 [](bg:blank)
-In the shelling, Nibal’s arms were cut off below the elbows and she was severely burned.
-She was treated in harsh conditions, in a hospital overcrowded with injured people.
+The shelling cut Nibal’s arms off at the elbow and badly burned her.
+She was treated in harsh conditions, in a hospital overwhelmed with injuries.

 {.testimony typewriter}
 [](svg/#warehouse_bureij2.svg/-1.17,0.86,3.93/+nibal_xray,+nibal_after_amputation)
 [](bg:blank)
 I was in shock.
-I still felt like they were still there, or would grow back one day.
+It felt like they were still there, or were going to grow back.

 {.testimony typewriter}
 [](svg/#warehouse_bureij2.svg/-2.82,1.79,12.66/+nibal_xray,+nibal_after_amputation,+rita_tent1)
 [](bg:blank)
-I asked about Rita, and they told me she was safe and sound.
-That’s what kept me going.
+I asked about Rita, and they told me she was fine.
+That’s what kept me going, along with Ahmad by my side.
 That and having Ahmad with me.